bboure/appsync.wtf/workshops/typescript-workshop/getting-started.md

 ## Codegen

 [GraphQL Codegen](https://the-guild.dev/graphql/codegen) is an open-source library that provides tools to generate code from GraphQL schemas.
 In this project, we will use it in order to generate the TypeScript types of our API.
+It uses the definition in `codegen.ts`.

-It uses the definition in `codegen.ts`
+Run the following command.

 ```bash
 npm run codegen